SAP-samples/business-network-spatial-service-samples/GUIDE.md

     > npm run build
     ```

+2. The build process uses `Webpack` to transpile the source code from `src` folder and place them into the `public` folder.
+In the meantime, the `copy-webpack-plugin` for Webpack will copy the `nsc-client` library from `node_modules/@sap` folder into the `public` folder.

 # Step 6: Run the app locally

-1. Run the following command to start the app locally:
+1. After the build process is done, the app is ready to start.
+Run the following command to start the app locally:

     ```shell
     > npm start